 This training is aimed at professional and graduate ecologists in the public and private sector, but also of relevance to developers, industrial operators and land managers, planners, students, environmental managers, practical conservation workers etc.

-Delegates should be familiar with extended Phase 1 habitat surveys.
+Delegates should be familiar with extended Phase 1 habitat surveys and the mitgation hierarchy

 - Being able to set up and arrange a field visit for a lone worker and identify health and safety risks